FAIRmat-NFDI/nomad-docs/docs/index.md

 </div>

 <!-- TODO: Revisit and update the below once the nomad-lab homepage refactor is complete. -->
+## Using NOMAD

+Most examples in the documentation use **NOMAD Central**, the public FAIRmat-hosted NOMAD platform.
+There are two relevant deployments:

+- [**Production**](https://nomad-lab.eu/prod/v1/gui/search/entries){:target="_blank" rel="noopener"}: The primary deployment for day-to-day use and most documentation examples.
+- [**Test**](https://nomad-lab.eu/prod/v1/test/gui/search/entries){:target="_blank" rel="noopener"}: A separate deployment intended for testing features such as data publication.
+The underlying database is temporary and is periodically reset.

+The majority of underlying concepts and workflows also apply to **NOMAD Oasis** deployments, although specific behavior may differ between installations depending on which plugins are installed.
 ## Who NOMAD supports

 - Researchers using [NOMAD Central](https://nomad-lab.eu/prod/v1/gui/){:target="_blank" rel="noopener"} to manage, explore, and publish data.